History of The New York Times (1945–1998): 1955–1961: McCarthyism and Sulzberger's resignation

+Times reporter Herbert Matthews' articles in the late 1950s, which consistently supported the idea that Fidel Castro would hold free elections and restore the Cuban constitution, played a significant role in U.S. foreign policy and helped persuade Washington to cease shipments of arms to Fulgencio Batista.
+In 1959, Castro awarded a medal to The Times and wrote: "To our American friend Herbert Matthews with gratitude.
+Without your help, and without the help of the New York Times, the Revolution in Cuba would never have been."

 Dryfoos's role in The New York Times increased after 1958, when Sulzberger suffered a stroke.
 In January 1961, following an account in The Nation, a Times correspondent in Guatemala reported of an offensive against Cuba.
 Correspondent Tad Szulc was in Miami while being transferred from Rio de Janeiro to Washington, D.C. and discovered invasion plans on the Bay of Pigs.
 Szulc appeared to Dryfoos and Catledge to inform them of the invasion; both men were hesitant to publish the story, with Dryfoos believing that the Times could be blamed for bloodshed if the invasion failed.
 The men called James Reston, Sulzberger's assistant, who advised them not to publish "any dispatch that would pinpoint the timing of the landing".
 The decision was criticized by Bernstein and news editor Lewis Jordan.
 The Bay of Pigs invasion in April 1961 was a failure for the United States; then-president John F. Kennedy summoned Catledge to chide him for not publishing further information.
 On April 25, 1961, amid poor health, Sulzberger resigned and appointed Dryfoos as his successor.
 As publisher, Dryfoos sought to expand The New York Times into the Pacific Coast.
 The endeavor was a logistical challenge for the Times, which insisted on using Linotype machines.
 The New York Times diverted the Western editions copies to Teletypesetters that could transmit keystrokes to Los Angeles.
 Led by Andrew Fisher, the Western edition was identical to the New York paper.